jonas-fuchs/varVAMP/docs/how_varvamp_works.md

 3. Hardfilter kmers that do not satisfy the max base penalty constraint and number of allowed ambiguous characters at the 3'end.
 4. Filter primers with the same start for the primer with the lowest score.
 5. Score the 3' penalty and permutation penalty.
-6. Fin lowest scoring primer in a window.
+6. Find lowest scoring primer in a window.
 This  window is defined by the end of the first primer in the window + the max primer length.
 This greatly reduces the complexity while retaining well scoring primers.

 ### Amplicon search